cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 existing applications.

-Makeflow can send your jobs to a wide variety of services, such as batch systems (HTCondor, SGE, SLURM, PBS, LSF, Torque), task executors (TaskVine, Work Queue), cluster managers (Kubernetes), cloud services (Amazon EC2) and container environments like Docker and Singularity.
+Makeflow can send your jobs to a wide variety of services, such as batch systems (HTCondor, UGE, SLURM, PBS, LSF, Torque), task executors (TaskVine, Work Queue), cluster managers (Kubernetes), cloud services (Amazon EC2) and container environments like Docker and Singularity.
 Details for each of those systems are given in the Batch System Support section.